tayloraburgess/tayloraburgess.github.io/audio.md

 ---
 layout: page
-title: Music
+title: Audio
-permalink: /music/
+permalink: /audio/
 ---
 This is a short discography of recording projects I've worked on.
-Some are my own music, but a few are for other clients--hoping to continue working on interesting projects and continuously adding to this.
+Some are my own music, but a few are for other clients.
+I'm hoping to keep working on interesting projects, continuously adding to this.

-If you hear anything interesting and want to discuss a project you'd like me join in some capacity--which, if I've never met you, would frankly be a first in my audio work so far, but awesome--[get in touch](mailto:tayloraburgess@gmail.com).
+If you hear anything interesting and want to discuss a project you'd like me to help with in some capacity--which, if I've never met you, would frankly be a first for my audio work so far, but awesome--[get in touch](mailto:tayloraburgess@gmail.com).

 **Project** | **Artist** | **When** | **Role**
 [Infinite Resignation](http://presssounds.bandcamp.com/album/press-presents-infinite-resignation) | Press Presents | January 2015 | Engineering, Mixing, Mastering, Songwriting, Most Instruments & Sounds